Scientific: Nandina domestica

 USDA 7-11

-Propagation: Seed, cutting, division, tissue culture
+Propagation: Seed, cutting, division, and tissue culture.

-Disease and pests: None
+Disease and Pests: None

-Additional comments: Heavenly bamboo is an old fashioned serviceable shrub.
-It's resurgent popularity in recent years is due to the proliferation of dwarf cultivars.
-Heavenly bamboo is a plant with many seasonal accents.
-All barberry family plants have high concentrations of berberine, a yellow alkaloid.
-The presence of berberine renders both root and bark bitter.
-The flowers also contain volatile oils and the berries contain malic acid and cyanide.
+Additional comments: Heavenly bamboo is an old-fashioned, serviceable shrub that was a landscape staple during the 20th century.
+Its resurgent popularity in recent years is due to the proliferation of dwarf cultivars.
+Heavenly bamboo is a shrub with many seasonal accents.

-Popular heavenly bamboo cultivars include:
+Some popular heavenly bamboo cultivars include: